-LDS Milestones Commencement - July 2014 ---
+LDS Milestones Commencement - July 2014

-Public consultation -November 2014 Adoption - March 2015
+Public consultation -November 2014

+Adoption - March 2015

-2.3.70 Work on the SPD has been delayed linked to progress on the Core Strategy.
+2.3.71 Work on the SPD has been delayed linked to progress in Core Strategy adoption.
+Work will commence in 2018 linked to the Allocations DPD.

 2.4 Current Local Plan adopted documents